 “I love seeing my diabetic patients doing well,” she says.
 “Also, I strive to teach them about their medications, and just being there for them when they are sick or hurt.
 I know that they are there for a reason, and it is not for me to know the reasons or to judge.
 My job is to care for them and their health, to the best of my ability.”

-The trust and respect Lisa has earned was on full display recently.
+The trust and respect Lisa has earned were on full display recently.
 While in her office in the afternoon, there was a code blue alert at the facility.
 A code blue is a situation where an inmate’s life is in danger.
 As the guards worked on directing the inmates back to their cells to lock down the area, Lisa slowly approached and made eye contact with the distraught inmate.
 Positioning herself about four feet away from where he was standing, Lisa calmly and directly spoke to the young man until the situation was de-escalated.

 Lisa tries to downplay her role in saving the young man’s life.
 “I don’t really feel like I did anything special.
 I feel like I was doing my job and trying my best to take care of his immediate health.
 Not just his physical health, but also his mental health.”